-The Declaration of Trust set out the powers and duties of the manager and the trustee of the Fund, the attributes of units of the Fund, procedures for subscriptions, exchanges and redemptions of units, recordkeeping, calculation of the Fund's income and other administrative procedures.
-The Declaration of Trust also contain provisions for the selection of a successor manager and trustee should Picton Mahoney Asset Management resign and for termination of the Fund if no successor manager or trustee can be found.
-Picton Mahoney Asset Management is not paid a fee in its capacity as trustee (as would be required if an outside trustee was engaged) but is entitled to be reimbursed for any costs incurred on the Fund's behalf.
-Picton Mahoney Asset Management is entitled to management fees for its services as manager and portfolio advisor to the Fund.
-See "Fees and Expenses - Management Fees" for further details.
+The Declaration of Trust set out the powers and duties of the manager and the trustee of the Funds, the attributes of units of the Funds, procedures for subscriptions, exchanges and redemptions of units, recordkeeping, calculation of the Funds' income and other administrative procedures.
+The Declaration of Trust also contain provisions for the selection of a successor manager and trustee should Picton Mahoney Asset Management resign and for termination of the Funds if no successor manager or trustee can be found.
+Picton Mahoney Asset Management is not paid a fee in its capacity as trustee (as would be required if an outside trustee was engaged) but is entitled to be reimbursed for any costs incurred on the Funds' behalf.
+Picton Mahoney Asset Management is entitled to management and performance fees for its services as manager and portfolio advisor to the Funds.
+See "Fees and Expenses - Management Fees" and "Fees and Expenses - Performance Fees" for further details.